-• Slide lower dash cover up to release cover tabs from tapered slots in lower dash and remove.
+Slide lower dash cover up to release cover tabs from tapered slots in lower dash and remove.

 - Remove oil fill cap/dipstick.
-Be careful not to allow dirt to enter the engine when changing oil. - Remove yellow cap from end of drain valve and install the drain tube onto the fitting. - Unlock drain valve by pushing inward and turning counterclockwise. - To open, pull out on the drain valve.
+Be careful not to allow dirt to enter the engine when changing oil. - · Install the drain tube onto the valve. - Open drain valve by using a 10mm wrench turning counterclockwise.

-- After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
+- After oil has drained completely, close the drain valve turning clockwise.
+Use the 10mm wrench to apply a small amount of torque to keep it closed.
+Do not over tighten. - Remove the drain tube and store in a safe place. - Refill engine with oil through oil fill dipstick tube.
 Pour slowly.
 Do not overfill.
-For approximate capacity see "PRODUCT SPECIFICATIONS" section of this manual. - Use gauge on oil fill cap/dipstick for checking level.
-Ensure dipstick cap is tightened securely for accurate reading.
+For approximate capacity see "PRODUCT SPECIFICATIONS" section of this manual.

+Use gauge on oil fill cap/dipstick for checking level.
+Insert dipstick into the tube and rest the oil fill cap on the tube.
+Do not thread the cap onto the tube when taking reading.
 Keep oil at "FULL" line on dipstick.
 Tighten cap onto the tube securely when finished.